alexjlockwood/ShapeShifter/README.md

 ## How does it work?

-Pretty much everything in this app is powered by approximated bezier curves behind-the-scenes.
+Pretty much everything in this app is powered behind-the-scenes by approximated bezier curves.
 Check out this excellent [primer on bezier curves][primer-on-bezier-curves] if you're curious about the specifics (especially sections 9 and 33, which explain how to split and project points onto bezier curves without altering their original appearance).